 - In theory, a shorter exposure length offers many advantages, such as increased temporal resolution and less time for dark current to accumulate.
 However, this comes at the cost of more data to process and more shutter wear.
 I settled for an exposure length of 1 minute.

 - I used an ISO of 200, which corresponds to about unity gain (i.e. 1 electron equals 1 ADU) on my camera.
 ISO 100 would probably work well too.
-In general, a lower ISO is preferred since read noise is not a significant concern.
+Read noise isn't really a concern, so a lower ISO is better since it gives us more dynamic range.

 One last tidbit: my camera, a Nikon D7000, applies some transformations to raw images such as black-point subtraction and channel scaling.
-This is great for regular photography, but it will screw up our data.
+This is great for regular photography, but we're hardly doing regular photography here.
 Thankfully, there is a free tool that uses USB commands to disable these adjustments.

 Post-processing §